jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 1. The current working directory (where the server is running from)
 2. The user's home directory

-You can customize this by editing the `config.json` file in the root of the project:
+You can customize this by editing the `config.json` file in the root of the project.
+The configuration now supports platform-specific paths:

 ```json
 {